apisyouwonthate/build-apis-you-wont-hate/chapter5/README.md

     Press Ctrl-C to quit.

 Open your browser and go to `http://localhost:5000/users` to see [Fractal][] running in all its glory.
 Well... some of its glory.
-It can do a lot more than just type-cast an array.
+It can do a lot more than just type cast an array.

 [Build APIs You Won't Hate]: http://leanpub.com/build-apis-you-wont-hate
 [Fractal]: https://github.com/thephpleague/fractal